O’Kane Sailors conduct flight operations

-240718-N-FG645-1053 PACIFIC OCEAN (July 18, 2024) Sailors prepare for an MH-60R Sea Hawk helicopter, assigned to Helicopter Maritime Strike Squadron (HSM) 71, to land on the flight deck aboard the Arleigh Burke-class guided-missile destroyer USS O’Kane (DDG 77).
+240725-N-FG645-1486 PACIFIC OCEAN (July 25, 2024) Sailors standby as an MH-60S Sea Hawk helicopter, assigned to Helicopter Sea Combat Squadron (HSC) 14, takes off from the flight deck aboard the Arleigh Burke-class guided-missile destroyer USS O’Kane (DDG 77).
 O’Kane, assigned to the Abraham Lincoln Carrier Strike Group, is underway conducting routine operations in the U.S. 3rd Fleet area of operations.
 As an integral part of U.S. Pacific Fleet, U.S. 3rd Fleet operates naval forces in the Indo-Pacific in addition to providing realistic and relevant training necessary to flawlessly execute our Navy’s timeless roles of sea control and power projection.
 U.S. 3rd Fleet works in close coordination with other numbered fleets to provide commanders with capable, ready forces to deploy forward and win in day-to-day competition, in crisis, and in conflict.
 (U.S. Navy photo by Mass Communication Specialist 3rd Class Sheryssa Dodard)

 |Date Taken: